 Another popular option for bass fishermen, spinnerbaits resemble a conventional jig attached via a bent wire to a free-spinning blade.
 The blade flashes in the water to attract bass and also creates vibrations that can be picked up by the fish’s lateral line.
 Spinnerbaits can be used in a variety of conditions, including areas with heavy cover.
-One of the most popular options on Amazon is the inexpensive but effective BOOYAH Pond Magic Spinnerbait.
+One of the most popular options is the inexpensive but effective BOOYAH Pond Magic Spinnerbait.
 As the name suggests, this 3/16-ounce lure is intended for smaller bodies of water.

 Its color and blade combinations are hand-selected to match the forage base of ponds, creeks and small lakes.
 Despite the lure’s small size, its construction matches the high quality of the brand’s larger spinnerbaits.
 It boasts a premium 2/0 Mustad hook, durable components and a 60-strand ultra-fine silicone skirt.
 Tandem blades allow for optimal water displacement, making the lure irresistible to predatory bass.
 The spinnerbait comes in 12 color variations, each one named for the insect or fish it resembles (e.g. grasshopper, red ant or firebug).

 Best Deep-Diving Crankbait: Strike King Pro-Model 5XD Series Crankbait